 Unlike an LLC or a corporation, a sole proprietorship opens you up to personal liability for things that go wrong within your company.

 Injury liability and liability for property damage are especially big risks, as a big lawsuit could not only bankrupt your company but also wipe you out personally.
 Fortunately, business insurance can help.

-At Next Insurance, we offer customized policies that can grow with your business.
+At Next Insurance, we offer sole proprietor insurance policies that can grow with your business.
 General liability insurance covers physical injuries, property damage, advertising harm, and most other common business concerns.
 You can also bundle professional liability insurance, which covers professional mistakes.